Do I Need a Will or a Living Trust?

 Of course, these are only guidelines.
 There are specific situations where one or the other might be preferable.
 It is wise to consult with an attorney to decide on the best option for you.
 Fortunately, many attorneys will agree to a free initial consultation to discuss the options.

 Eric Parker is an attorney with the law firm of Stotis & Baird Chartered.
 Eric primarily represents elderly clients and victims of personal injuries.
-The firm practices in the areas of Estate Planning, Medical Malpractice, Real Estate, Personal Injury and Business Consulting.
+The firm practices in the areas of Estate Planning, Real Estate, Personal Injury and Business Consulting.
+You can find other articles on Elder Law topics in our resources page.